tdworowy/kindle_highlights/md/How_to_Prove_It_(A_Structured_Approach)_(Velleman_Daniel_J).md

       Thus, the equation A = B means ∀x(x ∈ A ↔ x ∈ B), which is equivalent to ∀x[(x ∈ A → x ∈ B) ∧ (x ∈ B → x ∈ A)].
 Because the universal quantifier distributes over conjunction, this is equivalent to the formula ∀x(x ∈ A → x ∈ B) ∧ ∀x(x ∈ B → x ∈ A), and by the definition of subset this means A ⊆ B ∧ B ⊆ A. Thus, we have shown that the equation A = B is also equivalent to the formula A ⊆ B ∧ B ⊆ A.

+      Definition 2.3.2.
+Suppose A is a set.
+The power set of A, denoted P(A), is the set whose elements are all the subsets of A. In other words,